autowarefoundation/autoware.universe/planning/behavior_path_planner/README.md

 The Planner Manager's responsibilities include:

 1. Activating the relevant scene module in response to the specific situation faced by the autonomous vehicle.
-For example, when a parked vehicle block ego vehicle's driving lane, the manager would engage the avoidance module.
+For example, when a parked vehicle blocks the ego vehicle's driving lane, the manager would engage the avoidance module.
-2. Managing the execution order of when multiple modules are running at the same time.
-If, for instance, both lane-changing and avoidance modules are operational, the manager decides which should take precedence.
+2. Managing the execution order when multiple modules are running simultaneously.
+For instance, if both the lane-changing and avoidance modules are operational, the manager decides which should take precedence.
-3. When multiple modules are activated simultaneously and each generates its own path, the manager merges these into a single functional path.
+3. Merging paths from multiple modules when they are activated simultaneously and each generates its own path, thereby creating a single functional path.

 !!! note